Justin Ross: Career

 After graduating from college, Ross became a real estate broker.
 He spent more than a decade as an associate at NAI Michael Companies, working on all aspects of commercial property development and leasing.
 He then served as vice president of the AFL-CIO Investment Trust Corporation.

-On July 1, 2013, Justin joined with Timothy A. Perry, Josh White and Jonas A. Jacobson to form the Annapolis government relations firm of Perry, White Ross & Jacobson www.pwrjmaryland.com On July 1, 2013, Justin joined with Timothy A. Perry, Josh White and Jonas A. Jacobson to form the Annapolis government relations firm of Perry, White Ross & Jacobson www.pwrjmaryland.com.
+On July 1, 2013, Justin joined with Timothy A. Perry, Josh White and Jonas A. Jacobson to form the Annapolis government relations firm of Perry, White Ross & Jacobson.
+On July 1, 2013, Justin joined with Timothy A. Perry, Josh White and Jonas A. Jacobson to form the Annapolis government relations firm of Perry, White Ross & Jacobson.
 PWRJ quickly became among the very elite of government relations firms in Maryland.
 On July 1, 2021, Ross left PWRJ and began a new role as Senior Vice President for Global Programming for Next Level Sports & Entertainment (NLSE).
 NLSE is the only Black-owned sports network in the world is available in approximately 30 Million US Homes on providers such as Verizon Fios, Direct TV, AT&T, Fubo, & Distro.

 Ross is also a partner in the Prince George's County based commercial real estate development firm RISE IP along with partner Brad Frome.